arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 Our [Arcus.Observability.Telemetry.Core](https://www.nuget.org/packages/Arcus.Observability.Telemetry.Core/) package provides a whole bunch of extensions on the `ILogger` type that makes it a piece of cake to write a variety of telemetry types that fit your needs!

-By using Arcus Observability; you can write custom events, requests, dependencies and (multi-dimensional) metrics in your applications and we'll nicely output them with [structured logging](https://github.com/serilog/serilog/wiki/Structured-Data)!
+By using Arcus Observability; you can write custom events, requests, dependencies, and (multi-dimensional) metrics in your applications and we'll nicely output them with [structured logging](https://github.com/serilog/serilog/wiki/Structured-Data)!

 You can very easily write a custom/business event as following: